setpixel/setpixel-blog/_posts/2014-05-29-drawing-a-story.markdown

 This tool is a fancy way to organize sketches.
 Being excited about this tool, is like being excited about a notebook, instead of being excited about all the great ideas you're going to write in it.
 I'm excited to build a tool to help a better process, and ultimately make better work.

-### Open source

-Storyboard Fountain is open source.
-You can check it out on <a href="https://github.com/setpixel/storyboard-fountain" target="_new">https://github.com/setpixel/storyboard-fountain</a>.
-You can download the app and use it with little cost.
-The cost is: please email me after using it.
-I want to make the best tool possible, and your feedback lets me know what I can do to make it better.
+Please download: <a href="http://storyboardfountain.com/" target="_new">Storyboard Fountain</a> and check it out.
+It is also open source on: <a href="https://github.com/setpixel/storyboard-fountain" target="_new">GitHub</a>.
+Please email me us feedback!
+We want to make the best tool possible, and your feedback lets us know how to make it better.